MaxInGaussian/GomPlex/README.md

 # GomPlex

-GomPlex is a machine learning toolkit designed for predictive modeling of complex-valued functions.
+GomPlex is a machine learning algorithm designed for predictive modeling of complex-valued functions.
 The key of success is to find a tailormade function that maps the inputs to the targets.
 In this sense, linear functions undoubtedly would be too simple to solve the problem.
 Nevertheless, non-linear functions